PAMunb/joanaTaintAnalysis/README.md

 ## Joana Taint Analysis

-A small benchmark for testin the Joana capabilities for taint analysis.
+A small benchmark for testing the Joana capabilities for taint analysis.

 ### Setup